Sword of Freedom

-Sword of Freedom was a 1958 drama adventure series for a family audience.
+Sword of Freedom is a 1958 drama adventure series for a family audience.
 Like several of its predecessors (most notably The Adventures of Robin Hood), it was produced by Sapphire Films for ITC Entertainment and fitted into the same swashbuckler genre as previous productions.
-It ran for 39 half-hour monochrome episodes.
+It ran for thirty-nine half-hour monochrome episodes.

 Plot

 Marco del Monte is a young Republican artist living in sixteenth century Renaissance Florence.
 The city is ruled by the tyrant Duke de Medici.
 Marco's girlfriend is Angelica, a beautiful former pickpocket.
 Sandro is Marco's friend and confidant.
 Machiavelli is the Duke's advisor, and Captain Rodrigo is the head of the Medici forces.
 The series depicts the struggles of the Republicans to combat the attempts of the Duke to strengthen his position and make himself a dictator.